-Santiago, the capital of Chile, is a buzzing, densely-packed metropolis sandwiched between the Andes Mountains and the Pacific Ocean.
+Santiago, the capital of Chile, is a buzzing, densely-packed metropolis sandwiched below the Andes Mountains and not far from the Pacific Ocean.
 During our week-long stay in the city, we were on a mission to find the best things to do in Santiago, Chile.
-Not only did we want to see top Chile landmarks, but we also wanted to feel the vibe of the city.
+Not only did we want to see top Santiago, Chile landmarks, but we also wanted to feel the true vibe of the area.

-Featuring historic architecture, spacious parks and fascinating neighborhoods, we filled our days with top Santiago, Chile attractions.
-We put some miles on our shoes and took a ton of pictures as we navigated our way through the city – and beyond.
-We, however, did not spend a lot of money – because most activities are inexpensive (and there are a lot of free things to do in Santiago, Chile, too!)
+Is Santiago, Chile worth visiting?
+Yes!
+Featuring historic architecture, spacious parks and fascinating neighborhoods, we had no problem filling our days with top Santiago, Chile attractions.
+We put some miles on our shoes and took a ton of pictures as we navigated our way through Santiago – and beyond.
+Is Santiago, Chile expensive?
+Generally, no. We felt it was a good value – most activities are inexpensive and there are also a lot of free things to do in Santiago, Chile.

 Wondering what to see in Santiago, Chile?
 Our list of top Santiago, Chile things to do includes our best recommendations for fellow travelers.

-For each of the Santiago, Chile tourist attractions, we have included a short snippet of information, as well as a link to reviews and a separate link to Google Maps.
-At the end of the post, you will find a Santiago tourist map of attractions.
+For each of the Santiago, Chile tourist attractions, we have included a short snippet of information, as well as some additional advice.
+At the end of the article, you will find a link to our Santiago tourist map of attractions to help you navigate around the city.

-Tackling this mountain can be done in a few hours hike, but there is a funicular that transports passengers to the top in just a few minutes.
-The roundtrip ticket is inexpensive at just 2000 CLP (about $3 USD).
+Trekking up Cerro San Cristobal can be done in a few hours, but there is a funicular that transports passengers to the top in just a few minutes.
+The roundtrip ticket is about $4 USD.

 Cristobal Hilltop Views

-At the top of the hill, there are viewing platforms and an enormous statue of the Virgin Mary.
-The view of the massive, sprawling city grid is mind-boggling – especially since snow-capped mountains can be seen in nearly every direction.
-The towering mountains triumph over endless city blocks of high-rises and smog.
-It’s a staggering contrast of nature and city.
+At the top of Cerro San Cristobal, there are viewing platforms and an enormous statue of the Virgin Mary.
+The view of the massive, sprawling Santiago city grid is mind-boggling – especially since snow-capped peaks can be seen in nearly every direction.
+The towering mountains triumph over endless blocks of high-rises and smog.
+It’s a staggering contrast of nature and concrete jungle.

 Virgen de la Inmaculada Concepcion Statue

-Although the view of the city is impressive, be sure to climb the stairs to the Virgin Mary statue.
+Although the view of Santiago is impressive, be sure to climb the stairs to the Virgin Mary statue.
 Cerro San Cristobal has a long, religious past dating back to 1561 when a 10-meter-high wooden cross was placed at the top.
-Pilgrimages have taken place from the city to the top of the mountain ever since.
+Pilgrimages have taken place from Santiago to the top of Cerro San Cristobal ever since.

-The statue of the Virgin Mary (14 meters high and weighing nearly 37,000 kilograms) has graced the top of the mountain since 1904.
+The statue of the Virgin Mary (46 feet high and weighing nearly 82,000 pounds) has graced the top of the mountain since 1904.
 During Pope John Paul II’s 1987 visit, he presided over mass at the base of Mary’s statue, making it a world-known place to worship.

 The chapel on the side of the hill, constructed in 1921, celebrates the life and motherhood of Mary and is made to resemble a Roman grotto.
-It’s a quiet, peaceful place to say a prayer among the many tourists.
+It’s a quiet, peaceful place to say a prayer away from the many other visitors.

-The Parque Metropolitano is the largest park in the city – and there is plenty to do there!
-In addition to the San Cristobal Hill, the National Zoo is located within the park.
+The Parque Metropolitano is the largest park in Santiago – and there is plenty to do there!
+In addition to San Cristobal Hill, the National Zoo and the Santiago Botanical Garden are located within the park.
 Visitors can easily spend 3-5 hours walking along the paths of the urban oasis.
 Within the green space, there are numerous fountains, planned gardens and statues.

 The historic Central Mercado dates to 1872…and is all about fresh fish.
-The interior of the classic cast-iron structure plays host to the touristy (and expensive) seafood restaurants.
+The interior of the classic cast-iron structure plays host to touristy (and relatively expensive) seafood restaurants.
 Meanwhile, the take-it-home-and-cook-it-yourself whole fish option can be purchased around the perimeter.
-More casual dining establishments encircle Mercado Central, which is where the locals dine on fried fish and plates of seafood – that are offered at more affordable prices.
-Map and Reviews.
+More casual dining establishments encircle Mercado Central, which is where Santiago locals dine on fried fish and plates of seafood – that are offered at more affordable prices.

-While Mercado Central is one of the top things to see in Santiago, Chile, there are other city markets that cater more to locals than tourists – and we highly recommend checking them out!
-Read about our experiences shopping at other Santiago Markets: Mercado de Abastos Tirso de Molina, La Vega Chica and La Vega Central Markets!
+While Mercado Central is one of the top things to see in Santiago, Chile, there are other markets that cater more to locals than tourists – and we highly recommend checking them out as well!

 With wide paths, mature trees and classic street lamps, Parque Forestal is a Santiago must-see!
-Running parallel to the city center river, Rio Mapocho, the long and narrow park is bookended by Plaza Italia (officially Plaza Baquedano) and the Mercado Central.
+Running parallel to the Rio Mapocho, the long and narrow park is bookended by Plaza Italia (officially Plaza Baquedano) and the Mercado Central.
 Offering an alternative to crowded sidewalks and rushing traffic, Parque Forestal is a serene east-west access along the northern border of Centro.
-Map and Reviews.
+Also located in the park is the impressive Chilean National Museum of Fine Arts, and that’s next on our list!

 On Sundays, the streets along the river are closed to vehicular traffic, allowing pedestrians, joggers and cyclists the opportunity to enjoy the space without cars.
-On many Sundays, a Flea Market is held in the park, which attracts vendors (selling an incredible array of items!) and entertaining street performers.
+On many Sundays, a Santiago Flea Market is held in Forestal Park, which attracts vendors (selling an incredible array of items) and entertaining street performers!

 #4 Visit the Historic Museo de Bellas Artes

 Located within Parque Forestal, the Chilean National Museum of Fine Arts (Museo de Bellas Artes) is one of the most well-known museums in Santiago, Chile.
 It also reigns as the oldest art museum in South America.
 Founded in 1880, the collection has grown to include more than 5,000 Chilean and international artworks.
-Entrance to the Bellas Artes Museum is free.
-Map and Reviews.
+Entrance to the Bellas Artes Museum is one of the Santiago free things to do!

 The art collection resides in the grand Palacio de Bellas Artes, which for many is the main reason to visit the museum.
 The building was constructed in 1910 to celebrate Chile’s independence.
-Designed in the opulent Beaux-arts style, the building is one of the city’s architectural gems.
+Designed in the opulent Beaux-arts style, the building is one of Santiago’s architectural gems.

 #5 Explore Cerro Santa Lucia